Annachang828/Annachang828/README.md

 # Hello, I am Tsaichun Chang. 👋

-- 🎓 I am a Computer Programming Level 3 student at Algonquin College!
+- 🎓 I am Algonquin College Computer Programming student! (👉 Co-op term 1).
+Expected May 2025.
 - 🔭 I’m interested in using code to solve problems logically.❤️
 - 🌱 I’m currently learning about Agile with Jira, and software Testing methods.
 - 👯 I’m looking to collaborate on projects to continue learning about programming (In love with back-end and data science! 💻).